spicyfriedchicken/Dokutsu/README.md

 # 🕹️ Dōkutsu

 **Dōkutsu** (洞窟) is a handcrafted 2D dungeon action game written in modern C++ with SDL2.
-Players explore a hostile, monster-infested cave system, wielding weapons and magic to survive and grow stronger.
+Players explore a hostile, monster-infested world (soon-to-be cave system), wielding weapons and magic to survive and grow stronger.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/be55369a-0f7b-4e82-a008-a03845387389" alt="dying" height="300"/>